-I am a Senior Lecturer in Tel Aviv University's dynamic Department of Jewish History where I am also Head of TAU's Stephen Roth Institute for the Study of Contemporary Antisemitism and Racism (http://www.tau.ac.il/Anti-Semitism).
+I am a Senior Lecturer in Tel Aviv University's dynamic Department of Jewish History where I am also Head of TAU's Stephen Roth Institute for the Study of Contemporary Antisemitism and Racism.

 Grounded at the intersection of social, political and cultural histories, my research explores various aspects of Jewish and east European societies and cultures in the nineteenth and twentieth centuries.
 I am particularly interested in questions that probe the very nature of urban society as well as those regarding the various connections between the process of urbanization, the construction of modern communities and the nature of inter-group conflict.

-Published in 2012, my monograph Barricades and Banners: The Revolution of 1905 and the Transformation of Warsaw Jewry (http://www.sup.org/book.cgi?id=17360) examines the impact of the urban environment on the development of modern Jewish society and politics in what was then Europe's largest Jewish center, Warsaw.
+Published in 2012, my monograph Barricades and Banners: The Revolution of 1905 and the Transformation of Warsaw Jewry examines the impact of the urban environment on the development of modern Jewish society and politics in what was then Europe's largest Jewish center, Warsaw.
 Throughout Barricades and Banners, I also analyze the influence of urban society, democratic institutions and popular politics on the nature and course of relations between Poles and Jews in turn of the century Warsaw.
-The book received the Reginald Zelnik Book Prize for outstanding monograph published on Russia, Eastern Europe or Eurasia in the field of history from the Association for Slavic, East European and Eurasian Studies (ASEEES), and the ISEEES at the University of California, Berkeley.
-A manuscript version of Barricades and Banners was awarded a commendation for the Fraenkel Prize in Contemporary History from the Wiener Library for the Study of the Holocaust and Genocide, London.
+The book received the Reginald Zelnik Book Prize for outstanding monograph published on Russia, Eastern Europe or Eurasia in the field of history from the Association for Slavic, East European and Eurasian Studies (ASEEES).
+A manuscript version of Barricades and Banners was awarded a commendation for the Fraenkel Prize for an outstanding work of twentieth-century history from the Wiener Library for the Study of the Holocaust and Genocide, London.
+Barricades and Banners has been reviewed in over twenty different forums in English, German, Hebrew, Polish and Yiddish.

-I am also co-editor of volume 24 of the annual Polin on Jews and Their Neighbours in Eastern Europe since 1750, (http://www.littman.co.uk/cat/polin-24.html), and of a special edition of the European Review of History on Cosmopolitanism, Nationalism and the Jews of East Central Europe (http://www.tandfonline.com/toc/cerh20/17/3).
+I am also co-editor of volume 24 of the annual Polin on Jews and Their Neighbours in Eastern Europe since 1750, and of a recently published volume on Cosmopolitanism, Nationalism and the Jews of East Central Europe.

 Sponsored, in part, by a generous grant from the Israel Science Foundation (ISF), my current research project integrates scholarship and methodologies from urban studies, Jewish studies and hate studies to look at the different ways that various urban spaces influenced and shaped relations between residents of large cities across turn of the century eastern Europe.